 You can find out if you have a C wire by doing the following:

-- Cut power to the thermostat at the breaker.
+- Turn off power to the thermostat at the breaker.

-- Pull off the thermostat and check the wiring.
+- Remove the thermostat and look at the wiring.

 Do Nest or ecobee Need a C Wire?

-Depend on Home Comfort Heating & Air for Your Smart Thermostat Installation Needs
+Rely on Home Comfort Heating & Air for Your Smart Thermostat Installation Needs

 At Home Comfort Heating & Air, we’re always looking for methods to keep you more comfortable while keeping heating and cooling expenses reasonable.
 If you want to know more about upgrading to a smart thermostat without a C wire, reach us at 763-276-0617.
 We can help you choose the right model for your residence and even add new wiring if needed.